MFront

 generates an example showing how to use the behaviour inAbaqus/Standard

 .
-Such example names each state variables, which is usefull for post-processing.
-However this feature is currently not supported byCalculiX
+Such example names each state variables, which is useful for post-processing.
+However, this feature is currently not supported byCalculiX

 .